Remod-org/NREHook/README.md

 I am adding a function to accept feedback from this new hook so that I can temporarily enable debugging for 30 seconds.

+## Caveat

+This can negatively impact performance.
+As with any debugging, use cautiously.